freeipa/freeipa-pr-ci/doc/README.md

 changes, just to generate new commit) and the commit status limit will be refreshed.

-## Workarounds

-### 3-hour reboot

-0836fde2b73bac4c48731de7c4d0a5b91bbe2e17: runner is periodically rebooted after 3 hours.
-See commit message for explanation.
-The behavior causing the issues was observed in ABC lab with Fedora 25.

 ## Other tools

 ### PR Scheduler
 With the need of scheduling nightly PRs, a tool was design to do that.
-It's a python script which creates a PR in a GH repo, commiting a change in the `.freeipa-pr-ci.yaml` file.
+It's a python script which creates a PR in a GH repo, committing a change in the `.freeipa-pr-ci.yaml` file.

 The script needs a freeipa fork to work, because it will use this fork to create